 Whoa, baby.
 Thats a sexy blade.

 I opened the box expecting a 76-inch version, which is the native diameter of the Cirrus prop.
-Instead, I got a 78-inch +2 iteration, which may explain some of the data Ive gathered.
+Instead, I got the 78-inch (+2 inch) iteration, which may explain some of the data I’ve gathered.
 For a modestly powerful airplane, this might turn out to be a bit too much diameter.
-Well see.
+We’ll see.